With evictions resuming, tenants scramble for assistance

 “I don’t know what they’re doing with that money,” Imondi said.

-Housing Court Judge Walter Gorman said before opening court in Providence that he had about 20 cases on the docket Monday, about half of them eviction cases.
-He expected the rush of evictions would come in about a week or so.
+“I’m going to be homeless, all because of this pandemic,” Vertentes said.
+“I feel helpless, like I can’t do anything even though I work and I got a full-time job.”

+Outside the courtroom, Katie Barrington, a case manager with Crossroads Rhode Island, a nonprofit housing and homeless agency, signed him up with a housing counsellor to help him secure a new home and enrolled him for federal rental assistance.

 In Columbus, Ohio, Chelsea Rivera showed up at Franklin County court Monday after receiving an eviction notice last month.
-A single mom, she’s behind $2,988 in rent and late fees for the one bed-room apartment she rented for herself and her three young sons.
+A single mom, she’s behind $2,988 in rent and late fees for the one bed-room apartment she rents for herself and three young sons.

-Rivera, 27, said she started to struggle with rent after her hours were cut in May at the suburban Columbus Walmart warehouse where she worked.
+The 27-year-old said she started to struggle after her hours were cut in May at the Walmart warehouse where she worked.
 She’s applied to numerous agencies for help but they’re either out of money, have a waiting list, or not able to help until clients end up in court with an eviction notice.

 Rivera said she’s preparing herself mentally to move into a shelter with her children until her situation improves.